matrix-org/synapse/docs/deprecation_policy.md

 ============================================

 Synapse has a number of platform dependencies, including Python and PostgreSQL.
-This document outlines the policy towards which versions we support, and how we drop support for versions in the future.
+This document outlines the policy towards which versions we support, and when we drop support for versions in the future.

 Policy
 ------

-For Python and PostgreSQL Synapse will follow the upstream support life cycles, i.e. when a version reaches End of Life Synapse will withdraw support for that version in future releases.
+Synapse follows the upstream support life cycles for Python and PostgreSQL, i.e. when a version reaches End of Life Synapse will withdraw support for that version in future releases.